Antonius-MS/Konf_M20_Gindra-Vady_Juric_Metry-Saad/README.md

 - Make a Root Beer
 - Give the Root Beer a name
 - State if you know this kind of beverage
-- Displpay information about the Root Beer
+- Display information about the Root Beer

 ## Usage of Root_Beer Class ##